amullins2/HumanIsletMLPipeline_2024/MitochondrialProteinExpressionAnalysis/README.md

 1. **`NDUFB8VDAC1AnalysisScript.R`**: This script quantifies and analyzes the NDUFB8/VDAC1 ratio in beta cells.
 It handles preprocessing, filtering, and clustering tasks.
 2. **`MTCO1VDAC1AnalysisScript.R`**: This script is dedicated to the quantification and analysis of the MTCO1/VDAC1 ratio, following similar preprocessing and clustering steps as the NDUFB8 script.

+## Script Components

 ### Data Filtering and Processing

 1. **Filtering Data**:
-   - Subsets data to retain only the relevant columns for insulin and glucagon intensity.
+   - Subsets data to retain only the relevant columns for insulin intensity, MTCO1 intensity, NDUFB8 intensity and VDAC1 intensity.
-   - Applies donor-specific thresholds to filter cells based on insulin and glucagon intensity.
+   - Applies donor-specific thresholds to filter cells based on insulin intensity.

 2. **Merging Data**:
-   - Merges filtered data for insulin and glucagon based on `ImageNumber`.
+   - Merges filtered data for 'Donor_ID and `ImageNumber`.
-   - Filters merged data to find cells that are both insulin and glucagon positive.

-### Analysis
+## Analysis

-1. **Clustering**:
-   - Performs k-means clustering to categorize islets based on islet area.
-   - Analyses and visualizes the clusters.

-### Visualization

-1. **Visualizations**:
-   - Generates various plots, including:
-     - Alpha-beta ratio by diabetes staus.
-     - Alpha-beta ratio by sex.
-     - Proportions of cell types by diabetic status.
-     - Islet area clusters vs. alpha-beta ratio.
-     - Age group vs. alpha-beta ratio.
-     - BMI vs. alpha-beta ratio.
-### Data Preprocessing
-1. **Filtering Beta Cells**: Includes filtering beta cells based on donor-specific thresholds to ensure accurate analysis.
-2. **Threshold Assignment**: Applies thresholds to filter beta cells per donor, facilitating focused and reliable quantification.

 ### K-Means Clustering
 The analysis utilises K-means clustering to group beta cells based on several parameters: